ed-donner/choose_llm/README.md

 https://www.linkedin.com/in/eddonner/

 If you'd like to go more deeply into LLMs and Agents:
+- I have a [program of intensive courses on LLM Engineering and Agents](https://edwarddonner.com/2025/05/28/connecting-my-courses-become-an-llm-expert-and-leader/) which goes more deeply into all of these projects, along with Agentic AI.
+14 weeks of content, including RAG, fine-tuning and autonomous Agentic AI, with juicy projects including Autonomous financial markets traders
 - I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson
-- I also have a comprehensive, hands-on 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds an entire Agentic AI platform from the ground up, including RAG and fine-tuning.

 ## For the introduction section - using Ollama